edwardhotchkiss/short/README.md

   }
 });

-/*!
+/**
-  Generate a Shortened URL with custom data stored on the hashed URL Retrieve URL based on Generated Hash and retrieve custom data Make sure to use obj.data.toObject() for accessing your custom data */
+ * @description Generate a Shortened URL with custom data stored on the hashed URL
+ * Retrieve URL based on Generated Hash and retrieve custom data
+ * Make sure to use obj.data.toObject() for accessing your custom data **/

  var short = require('short')
    , URL = 'http://nodejs.org/',